 For Chromebook users, Stadia is especially easy to access!
 Stadia now comes pre-installed on new Chromebooks, though it's technically a web app rather than the Android app.
 Even better, you'll get three months of free Stadia Pro subscription with your new Chromebook.
 Most of these devices have very little RAM, storage, or graphical power, making Stadia the only way to play graphically demanding games on them.

-The Share button is designed to allow users to share gameplay straight to YouTube instantly.
-Users can control if they want to keep the shared video private, only send it to certain friends, or be publicly viewable.
-When the stream is shared, it'll be available in up to 4K at 60 FPS.
-As for the Google Assistant button, this works with the controller's built-in microphone and allows you to issue voice commands as you would with any other Assistant-enabled device.
+The Share button lets you share 4K gameplay directly to YouTube, while the Google Assistant button accesses the controller's built-in microphone and allows you to issue voice commands as you would with any other Assistant-enabled device.
 Keep in mind that this feature only works when the controller is connected to a Chromecast, not to other Stadia-compatible devices.
+The Stadia Controller also has both an audio jack and a USB-C port that can be used for charging or USB-C headphones.

 Wireless controllers are great in most circumstances but can be awkward to use for playing on mobile, especially if you're on the move.
 For the most natural Android Stadia experience, we recommend you use the Razer Kishi with Google Stadia.
 It's a wired controller that slides around your Android phone so the left and right halves sit on either side of the phone, making it look like a tiny Nintendo Switch.
 Just check that you have a Razer Kishi-compatible phone before you buy it.